These Apples are the Sweetest: 15 Sweetest Apples

 3. Ambrosia Apples

 Ambrosia appeared in nature, and so its parentage is unknown.
-This sweet apple is known for its distinctive, honey-sweet juiciness and complex floral aromas.
+This one is known for its distinctive, honey-sweet juiciness and complex floral aromas.

 Ambrosia is good for the following: